cloudfoundry-attic/cf-abacus/lib/utils/debug/README.md

-debug
+abacus-debug
 ===

-Tiny debug log utility, based off the popular Node [debug](https://github.com/visionmedia/debug) module.
+Add-ons to the popular Node [debug](https://github.com/visionmedia/debug) module.

-Usage
----

 This module can be used pretty much like the original Node debug module.
 On top of that it provides a %o format specifier for a prettier formatting of objects,